krzema12/snakeyaml-engine-kmp/README.md

 ## Overview ##
 [YAML](http://yaml.org) is a data serialization format designed for human readability and interaction with scripting languages.

-SnakeYAML engine is a YAML processor for the Java Virtual Machine.
+SnakeYAML Engine is a YAML 1.2 processor for the Java Virtual Machine version 8 and higher.

 ## API

+* The Engine will parse/emit basic Java structures.
+JavaBeans or any other custom instances are explicitly out of scope.
-The project is at its early stage.
+* The project is at its early stage.
 The API might change.
 Feel free to review the code and propose features/changes.

-## SnakeYAML engine features ##
+## SnakeYAML Engine features ##

 * a **complete** [YAML 1.2 processor](http://yaml.org/spec/1.2/spec.html).
 In particular, SnakeYAML can parse all examples from the specification.
 * Integrated tests from [YAML Test Suite - Comprehensive Test Suite for YAML](https://github.com/yaml/yaml-test-suite)